 What CEOs Get Wrong About Pricing Teams

-In nearly every case, the issue wasn’t bad intent.
-It was a fundamental misunderstanding of what pricing teams do, what they need, and what they’re capable of when positioned well.
+In nearly every case, the issue is not bad intent.
+It is a fundamental misunderstanding of what Pricing teams do, what they need, and what they are capable of when positioned well.

-This article outlines the most common misconceptions we hear from CEOs — and what needs to shift to make pricing a driver of value, not just a reporting function.
+This article outlines the most common misconceptions I hear from CEOs and what needs to shift to make Pricing a driver of value, not just a reporting function.

 Misconception 1: Pricing Is Just A Set Of Tools